MostAwesomeDude/construct/docs/compilation.rst

 Lambdas (unlike `this` expressions) are not compilable

-Global string encoding is applied during compilation (not during parsing and building)

 Sizeof is applied during compilation (not during parsing and building)

 Some classes require fixed-sized subcons (otherwise raise NotImplementedError if compiled)